anujsingla/reacttolit/README.md

 ## Libraries and Tools

-In this project, we've used several libraries and tools for the migration from React to Lit Framework:
+In this project, we have used several libraries and tools for the migration from React to Lit Framework:

 - [Lit Framework](https://lit.dev/): A lightweight web component framework.
 - [@lit-labs/react](https://www.npmjs.com/package/@lit-labs/react): React integration for Web Components and Reactive Controllers.